vmendivil/InfraredVolumeAdjustment/README.md

 To get help on available commands and options, run command: sudo python irrp.py -h

-### How to playback IR signals
+### How to playback IR signals from console

 	1) Connect the IR transmitter to Raspberry
 	2) Download python pigpio script to record and reproduce IR signals.
 		a.
 Link: http://abyz.me.uk/rpi/pigpio/examples.html#Python%20code
 			i.
 IR Record and Playback: http://abyz.me.uk/rpi/pigpio/code/irrp_py.zip
 	3) Start pigpio daemon: sudo pigpiod
-	4) To playback the GPIO connected to the IR transmitter, the file containing the recorded codes, and the codes to be played back are given.
+	4) To playback IR signals through the IR transmitter, we need to provide the file generated while recording IR signals and the commands that we want to reproduce.
 		a.
 Command: sudo python irrp.py -p -g18 -fir-codes 2 3 4
 	5) Stop pigpio daemon: sudo killall pigpiod